Last updated: March 11, 2021

 Vitamin A vs. Beta Carotene

-A long time ago there was a scare about vitamin A overdose in chameleons.
+In the early days of the American reptile hobby, there was a scare about vitamin A overdose in chameleons.
 Since then the study has been proven false, but there’s still argument as to whether vitamin A supplementation is a danger.

 Vitamin A usually comes in the form of retinol.
 It is found in animal sources like liver, eggs, and dairy products.
 It is fat soluble, which means that excess can be stored in a reptile’s fat cells rather than excreted (thus the danger of toxicity).